 Growing parsnips takes 18 days for germination.
-After seedlings appear, wait a couple of weeks and thin the plants to about 3 to 4 inches apart in rows.
+After seedlings appear, wait a couple of weeks and thin the plants to about 3 to 4 inches (7.6 to 10 cm.) apart in rows.

 Water parsnips well when growing parsnips or the roots will be flavorless and tough.
 Fertilization of the soil is also helpful, and you can fertilize your growing parsnips the same way you would your carrots.
 Side dress with fertilizer around June to keep the soil healthy enough for growing parsnips.

 When to Harvest Parsnips

 After 120 to 180 days, you’ll know when to harvest parsnips because the leafy tops reach to 3 feet tall.
 Harvest parsnips throughout the row and leave others to mature.
 Parsnips keep well when stored at 32 F. (0 C.).